mpc-bioinformatics/macpepdb/Readme.md

 ## Usage

 ### Native installation
-Make sure you have all necessary dependencies.
 Than update pip with `pip install --upgrade pip` and run `pip install -e git+https://github.com/mpc-bioinformatics/macpepdb.git@<MACPEPDB_GIT_TAG>#egg=MaCPepDB` to install MaCPepDB.
 Then you can use MacPepDB by running `python -m macpepdb`.
-Appending `--help` shows the available command line parmeter.
+Appending `--help` shows the available command line parameter.

 ### Docker installation
 To create a Docker image use: `docker build --tag macpepdb-py .` .
 You can use the image to start a container with